hivalenko/CompMath/readme.md

 # comp-math
 Laboratory works for computational maths cours in ITMO.

 First two laboratory works are text programs.
-Second is web application.
+Third is web application, which, as far as I can remember was never finished.

+For this project was used heirarchical text menu from [a link](https://github.com/hivalenko/hierarchical-menu/readme.md)
 ## Method implemented in each program

 First - Gaussian elimination

-Second - Simpson's rule with 3 possible integrals Third - Newton polynomial
+Second - Simpson's rule with 3 possible integrals

-As far as I can remember third lab was never finished.
+Third - Newton polynomial